Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 ```

 `Downpayment` and `startDate` are optional parameters.
 Without them, the subscriptions default will be used.

-### OrderItemCalculationStrategy

-This plugin sets `SubscriptionOrderItemCalculation` as `OrderItemCalculationStrategy`, which calculates the amount due
-for a subscription, if the variant is a subscription.
-For non-subscription variants, the normal default orderline
-calculation is used.

-**Only 1 strategy can be used per Vendure instance, so any other OrderItemCalculationStrategies are overwritten by this
-plugin.**

 ### Contributing and dev server